kris-smarthome/smarthome/README.md

 ### Mosquitto

-Set MQTT username and password
+Create the user mqtt and set a password:

 ```
 sudo docker exec -it mosquitto sh